laander/vagrant-gcloud/README.md

 Google App Engine (and related) provides solid cloud hosting for the masses, but as i was unable to find any vagrant boxes that uses the new gcloud SDK, i made one.

 This is a lightweight Vagrant box for setting up the new gcloud SDK with python installed and support for GAE modules, running on Ubuntu 14.04.1 LTS.
+It comes with [Darth-Vendor](https://github.com/jonparrott/Darth-Vendor), an easy python vendoring helper, for sand-boxed environments like GAE.
 For provisioning, we use old-school bash scripts as its light and transparent.

 **App Engine Modules**
 The new Google Cloud infrastructure supports App Engine modules that that lets developers factor large applications into logical components that can share stateful services and communicate in a secure fashion.
 See more: https://cloud.google.com/appengine/docs/python/modules/